NickStrupat/EntityFramework.Triggers/README.md

 		public DbSet<Person> People { get; set; }
 	}

 As you may have guessed, what we're doing above is enabling automatic insert and update stamps for any entity that inherits `Trackable`.
 Events are raised from the base class/interfaces, up to the events specified on the entity class being used.
-It's just as easy to set up soft deletes (the Deleting, Updating, and Inserting events are cancellable from within a handler, logging, auditing, and more!
+It's just as easy to set up soft deletes (the Deleting, Updating, and Inserting events are cancellable from within a handler, logging, auditing, and more!).
 You can also add handlers for single instances of an entity with `person.Triggers().Inserting...`.
 Handlers you add to an indiviual object will only be called on that object.
 The handler reference is removed after your entity is GC'd.

 Check out https://github.com/NickStrupat/EntityFramework.Rx for my "Reactive Extension" wrappers for even more POWER!